User: Jules Stewart

 I step from the lift recalling this case and the headlines I’d made.
 I’m about to select my memory of it in the store, to blink through while I wait, when Jet Wong appears before me.
 Evidently the lift opens directly into her cube, some cube, quarters might be more apt.

 ‘Jet Wong.’
 She holds a hand out to me, smiling.
 Her handshake firm, reinforced cartilage in those finger joints, teeth a dazzling white, slightly pointed.
-Something about her reminds me of the crocodile monster in Prehistoric Death Ride V. Of course I've seen her face many times in news articles as we all have.
-But faces are always different in the flesh, although this one gives away less than most.
-No strain in her voice, no red rims around the eyes or bitten fingernails.
-And despite being older in years her face looks twenty years younger than mine, obviously she can afford all the upgrades.
+Something about her reminds me of the crocodile monster in Prehistoric Death Ride V. Of course I've seen her face many times in news articles, as we all have.
+But faces are always different in the flesh.
+On inspection this one gives away less than most.
+Despite being older in years her face looks twenty years younger than mine, obviously she can afford all the upgrades.
+And no discernible strain in her voice, no red rims around the eyes or bitten fingernails.

 ‘Thank you for seeing me, for giving up your valuable time,’ I say.

 ‘Not at all, I’m glad that you’ve taken on this case.
 Estelle is very precious to me and from your reputation you’re the best person for this job.
 Your methods of detection are acknowledged as ground breaking.
 Searching the memories of the crowd seems an excellent way to find a missing person.
 Someone must know something.’